abhishek3852/Sales-dashboard/README.md

   France – 11K orders

-Top 3 countries with the most customers by dealsize:
+Top 3 countries with the most customers by deal size:

   United States